Mission, purpose and goals of Augustana College

-The words of Augustana’s mission statement reflect both tradition and vision.
+The words used to describe the mission, purpose and goals of Augustana were carefully chosen to reflect both tradition and vision.
 Founded by Swedish Lutheran settlers in Chicago in 1860, Augustana has grown from a small school educating Swedish immigrants into a selective college of the liberal arts and sciences.
 The college honors its roots and its afﬁliation with the Evangelical Lutheran Church in America.
 At the same time, Augustana’s rich liberal arts environment is enhanced by diversity.

 Augustana continues to do what it has always done — challenge and prepare students for lives of leadership and service in a complex, ever-changing world.